minoad/TeamManager/README.md

 ## Here

-This app will accept checkins via text and email.
+1. This app will accept checkins via text and email.
+1. This app will allow scheduling of games and practices.